crguezl/vuejs-components-basics-plan-picker-component/README.md

 #### [Global vs Local Components](https://vueschool.io/lessons/global-vs-local-components)

 - [ ] Make the `plan` component local to the `plan-picker` component
+  - [ ] Check that a local component can not be used out of its scope
 - [ ] Make the `plan-picker` component local to the root component